 - Soldiers heart, cardiac neurosis, neurocirculatory asthenia and effort syndrome

 - Maclean WC.
 The influence of the present knapsack and accoutrements on the health of the infantry soldier.
-J. R. United Serv.
-Inst.
-1864;8:105–115.
+Journal of the Royal United Service Institution.
+1864; 8: 105-115.

 - Myers ABR.
 On the etiology and prevalence of diseases of the heart among soldiers.
 London, J. Churchill, 1870.